 Don’t Blame Cruise Control

 Many drivers who have been pulled over for reckless driving mistakenly tell the officer they were driving on cruise control and that is why they were speeding.
 Cruise control cannot be your alibi.
 Using cruise control does not absolve you of your responsibilities behind the wheel, as you are still on the hook for monitoring your car’s speed and ensuring the safety of others around you.
-If you truly do not believe that you were driving as fast as the officer told you you were driving, this is something you need to discuss with a criminal defense lawyer instead of law enforcement.
+If you truly do not believe that you were driving as fast as the officer told you you were driving, this is something you need to discuss with a skilled lawyer handling reckless operation cases instead of law enforcement.

 Don’t Argue With A Law Enforcement Officer